sunnysahni/sunnysahni.github.io/README.md

-By objectively describing the physical confines of the dome and the artificiality of the show, as well as describing the authentic beauty of the landscape that surrounds the observatory, we can observve how the two environments diverge.
+By objectively describing the physical confines of the dome and the artificiality of the show, as well as describing the authentic beauty of the landscape that surrounds the observatory, we can observe how the two environments diverge.
 There is something about the beauty and exactness of reality that the digital world cannot capture completely.
 Perhaps there is nothing that can truly capture it.